Subscribe to updates

 - Care Homes and Day Centres:

-- Urge Cabinet to explore different not-for-profit models for upgrading care homes and day centres, considering value for money.
+- Cabinet be urged to consider different, not-for-profit models for upgrading care homes and day centres in Lancashire, focusing on value for money.

-- Recommend that Cabinet establish a cross-party working group on the modernisation of care homes and day centres to report to the relevant scrutiny committee.
+- Cabinet be asked to establish a cross-party working group, reporting to the relevant scrutiny committee, on the modernisation of care homes and day centres.

-- Mental Health Provision: Urge Cabinet to consider concerns regarding mental health outcomes for adults and children, ensuring timely assessments and adequate funding, including the use of the Public Health Grant and other available funding streams.
+- Cabinet be asked to give consideration to concerns regarding mental health outcomes for adults and children, ensuring timely assessments and adequate resourcing.

-- Council Tax Precept Clarity: Urge the Leader to write to the relevant Secretary of State to seek written clarity on whether setting a council tax precept below the maximum 4.99% cap would result in future financial penalties.
+- The Leader be asked to write to the relevant Secretary of State to seek assurance that the Council will not be looked on less favourably by the Government in future funding allocations by setting a council tax precept below the maximum available.

 Attendees